ajoberstar/gradle-git-publish/README.md

 Made possible by [lacasseio/bintray-helper](https://github.com/lacasseio/bintray-helper) in case you have a similar need to pull your old Bintray artifacts.

-### Maintenance

-I'm not spending much time on this project anymore.
-If you're interested in taking over maintenance, please open an issue.

 ## Why do you care?

 Git is immensely popular and being able to publish to it as part of a build process can be very valuable, for example to publish a blog or project documentation to GitHub Pages.